mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 failed to return or replace them would be breaking the social code, which is virtually unthinkable.
-Likewise, taking something that is needed or which the owning family considers ‘not available’ is also a major breach of social norms.
-Exactly how outsiders are to know what is available for communal use and what is not, is a question that has baffled non-K’kree for many years.
+Likewise, taking something that is needed or which the owning family considers 'not available' is also a major breach of social norms.
+Exactly how outsiders are to know what is available for communal use and what is not, is a question that has baffled non-K'kree for many years.

-K’kree have a pathological hatred of carnivores and omnivores who have not converted to a herbivorous diet.
-Being an eater of meat means being G’naak and G’naak are the enemy.
+K'kree have a pathological hatred of carnivores and omnivores who have not converted to a herbivorous diet.
+Being an eater of meat means being G'naak and G'naak are the enemy.
 There are no exceptions and there is no tolerance.
-K’kree can detect faint traces of pheromones that indicate recent meat-eating, so anyone who has consumed an animal in the past few days will experience the ‘G’naak reaction’.
+K'kree can detect faint traces of pheromones that indicate recent meat-eating, so anyone who has consumed an animal in the past few days will experience the 'G'naak reaction'.
 This is an instinctive unease or revulsion, depending on how strongly the Traveller smells of flesh consumption.
-Some K’kree can fail to recognize the cause of their unease and may not immediately realise they are in the presence of G’naak.
+Some K'kree can fail to recognize the cause of their unease and may not immediately realise they are in the presence of G'naak.
 Those that do tend to react violently.

-A common rule of thumb is to avoid meat products for 30 days before going anywhere near K’kree, although it is rumored there are those who can tell if a person has ever eaten meat.
-It is not clear if these claims are true or just an excuse for K’kree zealots to attack anyone they please.
+A common rule of thumb is to avoid meat products for 30 days before going anywhere near K'kree, although it is rumored there are those who can tell if a person has ever eaten meat.
+It is not clear if these claims are true or just an excuse for K'kree zealots to attack anyone they please.

 PSYCHOLOGICAL

 TRAITS
-The following traits are common to almost all K’kree and should be borne in mind when portraying members of the K’kree race.
+The following traits are common to almost all K'kree and should be borne in mind when portraying members of the K'kree race.

-Herd Creatures: K’kree are more than just gregarious.
+Herd Creatures: K'kree are more than just gregarious.
 They quite literally cannot cope with being alone and will suffer severe mental trauma leading to madness if separated from others of their kind.
-The minimum number of K’kree for comfort is four; any less is not a herd.
+The minimum number of K'kree for comfort is four; any less is not a herd.

-**Group Identity:** K’kree think of themselves as a member of a family, herd, clan and so forth, rather than an individual.
+**Group Identity:** K'kree think of themselves as a member of a family, herd, clan and so forth, rather than an individual.
 Property belongs to the group rather than an individual.
-A visit from a K’kree means a visit from his whole family, which can be two dozen individuals.
+A visit from a K'kree means a visit from his whole family, which can be two dozen individuals.

-**Claustrophobia:** K’kree are extremely claustrophobic and cannot stand being confined.
+**Claustrophobia:** K'kree are extremely claustrophobic and cannot stand being confined.
 Even being in a large room with the door shut is troubling to them.
 Their vehicles and structures are large and open, often with the capability to retract walls.

-**Conformity:** There is virtually no concept of individuality or individual worth in K’kree society and little deviation from social norms is permitted.
-A K’kree who does not want to venerate his ancestors and do the bidding of the Steppelord is worthless and will be cast out from the herd or even killed.
+**Conformity:** There is virtually no concept of individuality or individual worth in K'kree society and little deviation from social norms is permitted.
+A K'kree who does not want to venerate his ancestors and do the bidding of the Steppelord is worthless and will be cast out from the herd or even killed.

-**Veneration of Ancestors and the Environment:** K’kree honor their ancestors with many complex rituals and are highly respectful of the natural world.
-They find most ‘planet-taming’ operations at best distasteful (except the massacre of predators; that is right and proper) and are moved to anger by construction projects that destroy beautiful grassy plains.
+**Veneration of Ancestors and the Environment:** K'kree honor their ancestors with many complex rituals and are highly respectful of the natural world.
+They find most 'planet-taming' operations at best distasteful (except the massacre of predators; that is right and proper) and are moved to anger by construction projects that destroy beautiful grassy plains.

-**Conservatism:** K’kree are conservative to the point of being violently reactionary.
+**Conservatism:** K'kree are conservative to the point of being violently reactionary.
 Traditional dress, weapons and modes of speech are favored wherever possible.
-K’kree warriors will happily use the latest weaponry but will like it a lot better if it is styled after the armament of their forefathers.
+K'kree warriors will happily use the latest weaponry but will like it a lot better if it is styled after the armament of their forefathers.

-Militant Vegetarianism: K’kree view all meat-eaters as G’naak and there are only three kinds of G’naak – those that have already been exterminated, those that can be exterminated in the near future and those powerful enough that the K’kree must wait for the day they are strong enough.
+Militant Vegetarianism: K'kree view all meat-eaters as G'naak and there are only three kinds of G'naak – those that have already been exterminated, those that can be exterminated in the near future and those powerful enough that the K'kree must wait for the day they are strong enough.
 Interstellar political relations are based on this concept – every meat-eater in the universe must be converted to a vegetarian diet or wiped out.
-Those that will not change will someday be destroyed but in the meantime the K’kree must co-exist and perhaps even cooperate.
+Those that will not change will someday be destroyed but in the meantime the K'kree must co-exist and perhaps even cooperate.

 DAILY LIFE
-K’kree live and work in social groups and although society has become urbanised the wide plains of Kirur still hold a spiritual attraction.
+K'kree live and work in social groups and although society has become urbanised the wide plains of Kirur still hold a spiritual attraction.
 Cities are usually small, with dispersed buildings and open spaces between and